Near Kyle in Hays County, Texas — The American South (West South Central)

 Erected 2015 by Texas Historical Commission.
 (Marker Number 18617.)

 Location.
 29° 57.744′ N, 97° 53.892′ W. Marker is near Kyle, Texas, in Hays County.
 Marker can be reached from South Old Stagecoach Road (County Road 136) 0.2 miles south of C Kyle Log House Road.
+The marker is located in Kyle Cemetery.
 Touch for map.
-The marker is located in Kyle Cemetery.
-Marker is at or near this postal address: 2607 S. Old Stagecoach Road, Kyle TX 78640, United States of America.
+Marker is at or near this postal address: 2607 S Old Stagecoach Road, Kyle TX 78640, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Kyle Cemetery (about 300 feet away, measured in a direct line); Beef for the Confederacy (approx. 1.3 miles away); The Kyle Auction Oak (approx. 2.1 miles away); Cora Jackman Donalson House (approx. 2.1 miles away); Katherine Anne Porter (approx. 2.2 miles away); First Baptist Church of Kyle (approx. 2.2 miles away); Kyle (approx. 2.2 miles away); WPA Projects at Kyle School (approx. 2.3 miles away).
 Touch for a list and map of all markers in Kyle.

 Categories. • African Americans • Cemeteries & Burial Sites •

 More.
 Search the internet for Kyle Pioneer Family Cemetery.